 - 1. Obtain the Installer - 2.
 Install FME Flow on All Servers you have allocated for your fault-tolerant architecture. - 3.
-Configure the FME Flow Database on your database server.

-- 4. Set Up the Load Balancer and Configure with FME Flow to route traffic between each FME Flow instance you installed. - 5.
+Configure the FME Flow Database on your database server. - Note Optionally, you can install the PostgreSQL database that is included with the FME Flow installer, instead of configuring the FME Flow Database on your own database server.
+Be aware the default database is not configured for redundancy. - 4.
+Set Up the Load Balancer and Configure with FME Flow to route traffic between each FME Flow instance you installed. - 5.
 Start the FME Flow system services.
 Following a fault-tolerant installation, the FME Flow system services do not start automatically.
 You must manually start them. - 6.
 Log on to the Web User Interface and update the password for the admin user account (recommended). - 7.
 Request and Install a License on all FME Flow installations. - ▶ Note Specify the same serial number in all licensing requests. - 8.
 Test the Installation.